 - Determine your language goals: which level of proficiency do you want to obtain and for which purposes (daily life conversations, teaching in Dutch in your professional jargon etc.)?
 The Common European Framework of Reference for Languages (CEFR) is an international standard used to describe learners’ language goals and skills.

 - Determine which type of classes suit you best: evening or daytime classes, a class with a once-a-week frequency or an intensive summer course, private teaching or whole-class teaching.
+The pace of learning is also different in the different language school networks.
+These are compared in a visual presentation.

-- The elementary level Dutch language class is usually free of charge to people who are enrolled in the integration program (inburgeringstraject)’ of the Federation of Integration (Agentschap Integratie & Inburgering).
+- The elementary level Dutch language class is usually free of charge to people who are enrolled in the integration program ('inburgeringstraject') of the Federation of Integration (Agentschap Integratie & Inburgering).

 - Some companies offer in-house Dutch language courses to their international staff (and sometimes also to their partners).
 Inquire about such initiatives in your company.

 - In Flanders, there is no standard obligation for Internationals to learn Dutch.
-However, for people wanting to teach at a Flemish university or university college or for people wanting to enroll in a Dutch-taught study program, a certain level of Dutch language proficiency is required.
+However, for people wanting to teach at a Flemish university or university college or for people wanting to enrol in a Dutch-taught study program, a certain level of Dutch language proficiency is required.
 For more information contact your university or university college.

 Suppliers, channels and tools